aikithoughts/daveshevitz.github.io/gratitude/gratitude.md

 - Great Jazz music
 - Laughing at a dumb joke with a friend
 - Challenging projects that require my expertise
-- A really good burger.
+- A really good burger
+- Calian, who is a good dog